carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-make-member-function-const.rst

-Specifically, this check will not suggest to add a ``const`` to a non-const method if the method reads a private member variable of pointer type because that allows to modify the pointee which might not preserve logical constness.
+Specifically, this check will not suggest to add a ``const`` to a non-const method if the method reads a private member variable of pointer type because that allows to modify the pointer which might not preserve logical constness.
 For the same reason, it does not allow to call private member functions or member functions on private member variables.